-Transmission Planning-FERC Order 1000 has generally opened transmission development to competition from independent developers, allowing such developers to compete with incumbent utilities for the construction and operation of transmission facilities in its service territory.
-While Order 1000 retains limited carve-outs for certain projects that will continue to default to incumbents for construction responsibility, including immediately needed reliability projects, upgrades to existing transmission facilities, and projects cost-allocated to a single transmission zone, increased competition for transmission projects could decrease the value of new investments that would be subject to recovery by PSE&G under its rate base, which could have a material adverse impact on our financial condition and results of operations.
-FERC is currently considering whether to modify Order 1000's competition rules to further limit competition in an effort to encourage collaborative planning of large regional and interregional transmission projects.
-FERC is also examining whether additional oversight is needed to control transmission costs
+Transmission Planning-FERC Order 1000 generally opened transmission development to competition from independent developers, allowing such developers to compete with incumbent utilities for the construction and operation of transmission facilities in its service territory.
+While Order 1000 retains limited carve-outs for certain projects that will continue to default to incumbents for construction responsibility, increased competition for transmission projects could decrease the value of new investments that would be subject to recovery by PSE&G under its rate base, which could have a material adverse impact on our financial condition and results of operations.
+FERC has considered, and may in the future consider, whether to modify - either limit or expand - Order 1000's competition rules.
+FERC is also examining whether additional oversight is needed to control transmission costs.

 A significant input into PJM's transmission planning process is its regional load forecast, which is adjusted on an annual basis.
-In 2023, PJM adjusted its load forecast in the PSEG zone to reflect New Jersey's clean energy policies, including electrification requirements and projected EV penetration.
-Developing an accurate load forecast that reflects the clean energy targets of the state - and other states in PJM - is critical to ensure that transmission is planned and built where it is needed to maintain reliability.
+In January 2025, PJM adjusted its load forecast in the PSEG zone and across PJM to reflect increased expectations of large customer growth.
+Developing an accurate load forecast that reflects customer demand of the state - and other states in PJM - is critical to ensure that transmission is planned and built where it is needed to maintain reliability and that sufficient generation is procured in the capacity market.

 NERC Compliance-NERC, at the direction of FERC, has implemented mandatory NERC Operations and Planning and Critical Infrastructure Protection standards to ensure the reliability of the North American Bulk Electric System, which includes electric transmission and generation systems, and to prevent major system blackouts.
 NERC Critical Infrastructure Protection standards establish cybersecurity and physical security protections for critical systems and facilities.
 We have been, and will continue to be, periodically audited by NERC for compliance with both Operations and Planning and Critical Infrastructure Protection standards and are subject to penalties for non-compliance with applicable NERC standards.
-NERC is conducting more frequent audits than was the case in the past and we must always be in a state of audit readiness.
 Failure to comply with applicable NERC standards could result in penalties or increased costs to bring such facilities into compliance.
 Such penalties and costs could materially adversely impact our business, results of operations and cash flows.
-Adverse audit findings and/or penalties for non-compliance also pose reputational risk to us.
+Adverse audit findings and/or penalties for non-compliance could also pose reputational risk to us.